ASAG-ISCAS/PyBDR/README.md

   reachable state sets is too conservative under inappropriate settings, making it impossible to obtain a reachable state set that meets the requirements.
-If these problems occur, --> we can further improve  the accuracy of the reachable set calculation based on splitting boundaries of initial sets, or by reducing the step and increasing the order of the Taylor expansion.
+If these problems occur, --> One can further improve  the accuracy of the reachable set calculation based on splitting boundaries of initial sets, or by reducing the step and increasing the order of the Taylor expansion.